Ardnh/Ardnh/README.md

 # 👋 Hi, I'm Ardan — Frontend Engineer (Web & Mobile)

-I'm a passionate Frontend Engineer who enjoys building seamless, performant, and scalable interfaces for both **web** and **mobile** platforms, .
+I'm a passionate Frontend Engineer who enjoys building seamless, performant, and scalable interfaces for both **web** and **mobile** platforms, Currently I work in one of the steel manufacturing companies in Indonesia.

 ---